Set up a Hub

 Q: What if I go on holiday or I am not available in a particular week?

 A: No problem, provided you have a back-up.
 We encourage Hubsters to identify a back-up Hubster as soon as possible.
 The Back-up can be someone else in the Hub, or a friend or neighbour.
 Ideally they do the packing at your place so they don't need to move trestle tables and notify members that there is a change in pick-up address.
 Get the back-up Hubster to pack with you during the prior week by way of on-the-job training.
-If a back-up is not available, you need to give us at least a week's notice so we can organise a Relief Hubster.
-In the case of an emergency, we realise that this may not be possible - but even at short notice, we can usually improvise someone to pack in your place.
-As a last resort, we can pre-pack the orders at our warehouse.
+If a back-up is not available, you need to give us at least a week's notice so we can organise a Pre-pack.

 Q: What do I do if someone forgets to collect their bag?

 A: Any member who hasn't collected their bag after the pick-up window, and hasn't contacted the Hubster to make alternative arrangements, can be contacted via the Hubster login page on our website.
-If the member fails to contact the Hubster after 12 hours, you may donate the contents to charity (see below).
+See Member Details.
+If the member fails to contact the Hubster then text us to let us know.
+We will arrange with your donation of the bag if they do reply to us.
 The member will be charged two-thirds of the cost - but at least they know that the fruit & veg found their way to a good home.

 Q: How can I organise charity bags?